conor19w/Binance-Futures-Trading-Bot/README.md

 * Custom Strategies should return 'prediction' to indicate the strategy's decision to go short (0), go long (1), go flat (-99).
 * For stop loss and take profit you must calculate and assign values to stoplossval and takeprofitval respectively, some pre-coded stoploss functions are already encapsulated in the [SetSLTP()](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/120baa9bb0b6f17d31daedb5769428b95ee3930e/TradingStrats.py#L750) function you may use this by getting your custom strategy to return a Type parameter corresponding to the Type in SetSLTP() or else set these in a custom function of your own.
 __Note: Stop loss and Take profit should be the margin of increase/decrease not the target price.__

+# Contact me
+If you have any querys about anything, or need me to explain any blocks of code reach out to me at wconor539@gmail.com.
+If you have any suggestions or requests please reach out to me as well.